keith/smileykeith.com/_posts/2020-09-29-lldb-reproducers.md

 problem is launching lldb from Xcode does not enable `--capture` mode (FB7878562).
 This means if you want to provide a reproducer for an issue you've experienced in a Xcode debugging session, you need to reproduce it outside of Xcode instead.
+Note to provide a useful reproducer, lldb bundles all files the debugging session touched, which will likely include binaries with debug info that you may consider sensitive, be sure to verify what you're sharing with Apple before you [send it][radar].
 Here's how you can do that.

 ## CLI / macOS app